dh-atlas/white-book/Whitebook.md

 | *Cardinality: **MANY*** |  |
 | *RDF property: [**`ns2:methodology`](http://www.w3id.org/dh-atlas/methodology)*** |  |

-Research activities conducted to create or develop the research product.
+Research activities are conducted to create or develop the research product.

 We recommend filling out this field to enhance transparency in the research product’s creation process and to share effective methodologies and workflows with fellow scholars.